Ohio DUI Checkpoints: Legality, What to Expect, and Your Rights

 Sobriety checkpoints (sometimes called DUI/OVI checkpoints) are planned stops where officers briefly screen drivers for impairment.
 Practices vary by agency, and not every checkpoint is announced in advance.

 This guide focuses on what matters most: the legality standards, what typically happens at a checkpoint, and your rights.
 For publicly announced checkpoints we’ve collected, see our Ohio DUI Checkpoint Map.
+If the checkpoint already led to an OVI investigation or citation, use the follow-up checklist: What to Do After a DUI Checkpoint Stop in Ohio.

 Are DUI checkpoints legal in Ohio?